We hope to provide some clarity here over the scope of work of the support offered for themes vs. customizations customers may wish to pursue.

 Feast Design Co. sells food blogging themes, which save you hundreds of hours trying to design your website for best practices.

-Per the product page, we provide instructions to set up your blog like the demo site.
+Per the product page, we provide instructions and support to set up your blog like the demo site.

 Beyond that, you’re looking at customizations which requires custom programming work from services like the ones we recommend at https://feastdesignco.com/how-to/customization-referrals/

 The reason that this policy is in place is because we have thousands of customers who do everything different.
 Themes modify the stylistic options on your website only, with functionality limited to what’s found on our demo sites.

 There’s literally no way we can help thousands of people do customizations – not only would it be too time consuming, but it’s not built into our pricing.

 For some context, full custom websites cost $10,000’s to $100,000’s and require carefully negotiated contracts with programmers who charge $100/hr+ and frequently run over budget.

 When you purchase a theme, you’re paying to access the files that would let you set up your website to look like the demo site, without having to write the coding yourself or hiring a designer.
 Buying a theme is completely unnecessary, if you want to put the hundreds of hours of work into designing the website yourself.